Chapter 16: Research Policies and Procedures

 View Policy 2.126

-This policy provides the criteria for the decision on whether projects and contributions are gifts or grants.
-Its purpose is to ensure proper financial recording and reporting of grants versus gifts and to determine whether a grant agreement should be administered by the Office of Sponsored Programs or by the Office of Advancement and Alumni Engagement.
-The policy also provides that decisions related to intent, when in question, are reviewed and resolved by the Vice President for Research Administration or designee and by the Associate Vice President for Development and Alumni Relations or designee.
+This policy shall be used to ensure proper financial recording and reporting of grants, gifts, and other awards, and to determine whether an award agreement should be administered by the Office of Research Administration (ORA) or by the Office of Advancement & Alumni Engagement (AAE).
+Decisions related to intent, when in question, are reviewed and resolved by the Vice President for Research Administration or designee, and the Senior Vice President for Advancement & Alumni Engagement, or designee.
+The decision as to whether a particular award should be administered by ORA or AAE is not made based on the presence or absence of a single characteristic or criterion.
+The conditions of the award as a whole must be considered to determine proper classification.

 View Policy 7.22